MArhamAA1422/js-learning/basics.md

 ```

 - (another feature) We can run multiple promises at the same time: Promise.all()
+    - wait for all of them to finish
 ```js
 Promise.all([
     new Promise((resolve) => {